 Nordic Skiing – Layers Are the Answer

 The key to dressing for cross country skiing is wearing multiple layers that provide versatility while on the track.
 According to Patrick Coffey, former White Pine Nordic Director, “I like to dress lighter so you can layer and have more options as you heat up.
-Think of yourself as onion—you can take off your jacket and have a vest underneath with a baselayer or midlayer under that.”
+Think of yourself as an onion—you can take off your jacket and have a vest underneath with a baselayer or midlayer under that.”

 The reality with cross country skiing is that you’re going to sweat because it’s such a great workout.
 The more you can manage that, the happier you’ll be.
 That means choosing synthetic fabrics since they wick moisture away from your skin to keep you from getting cold and clammy.
 Cotton is the Nordic skier’s nemesis, since it absorbs water and holds it next to your skin.